givepraise/docs/src/pages/index.md

 <Header/>

-As decentralized organizations grow in size, it becomes difficult to involve the community in determining what contributions to value.
-Praise encourages communities to cultivate a culture of giving and gratitude by recognizing and rewarding contributions.

-By listening to what the community values and involving members every step of the way, praise allows bottom-up value systems to emerge.
-This bottom-up approach to value creation is essential for ensuring that the community remains invested and engaged.

-Praise is used to recognize the full range of value created, from minor to major contributions.
-Contributions made outside of any platform can also be recognized.
-This promotes a more positive and productive community as a whole.
+Praise is an open-source rewards system where community members continuously acknowledge each other's contributions by "praising" them.
+This bottom-up approach to value recognition keeps the community engaged and invested.
+Praise can recognize any contribution, big or small, and even those made outside of any platform.
+This improves cooperation, promotes a more positive and productive community.

 <SetupButton/>